OfficeDev/microsoft-teams-apps-openbadges/README.md

 * Microsoft will have no access to data collected through your app.
 Microsoft will not be responsible for any data related incidents or data subject requests.

 * Any trademarks or registered trademarks of Microsoft in the United States and/or other countries and logos included in this repository are the property of Microsoft, and the license for this project does not grant you rights to use any Microsoft names, logos or trademarks outside of this repository.
-Microsoft’s general trademark guidelines can be found [here](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general.aspx)
+Microsoftâ€™s general trademark guidelines can be found [here](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general.aspx)

 * Use of this template does not guarantee acceptance of your app to the Teams app store.
 To make this app available in the Teams app store, you will have to comply with [submission process and validation](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/appsource/publish), and all associated requirements such as including your own privacy statement and terms of use for your app.